 All my life I have wanted to write a review of The Libertines premiere album Up The Bracket.
 Well, perhaps not all my life, for I only encountered The Libs in my later teens, a situation said debut record now finds itself in.
-I’ve wanted to share the joy of the album not purely for its chaotic poetry or blood bond ethics but the way it shaped not only mine but so many other people’s life.
+I’ve wanted to share the joy of the album not purely for its chaotic poetry or blood bond ethics, but the way it shaped not only mine but so many other people’s lives.

-In 2000 the rock ‘n’ roll scene was dead.
+In 2000, the rock ‘n’ roll scene was dead.
 Britain’s Britpop era had naturally consumed itself with commercialism as an after-dinner mint.
 The sonic landscape looked bleak but for a shining light from over the Atlantic in the form of New York’s uber-cool band The Strokes.
 Made up of the sons of film producers and models, all as clean as the lines they shoved up their nose, the group were America’s own rag-tag gang.
 The Libertines were our answer to The Strokes, our fish and chips to their burger and fries our, perhaps more pertinently, our Lord Byron to their Hemmingway.

-Up the Bracket came out amidst a furore of rap metal and under the shadow of Britpop which had sold its soul to the devil when Noel Gallagher posed like a mug with Tony Blair and claimed Cool Britannia.
-Its sense of disregard for the economic boom was all summed up by The Libertines and their leading front men—and best friends—Carl Barat and Peter Doherty, who used poetic justice as a reason to explore the exponential wisdom of destroying yourself.
+Up the Bracket was released amidst a furore of rap metal and under the shadow of Britpop.
+The formative genre had sold its soul to the devil the moment Noel Gallagher posed with Tony Blair and claimed Cool Britannia was a new way.
+Its sense of disregard for the economic boom was all summed up by The Libertines and their leading front men—and best friends—Carl Barat and Peter Doherty who used poetic justice as a reason to explore the exponential wisdom of destroying yourself.

 The album starts fast and never really lets up.
-‘Vertigo’takes the heart of the new Millenium and turns it into a fury of bouncing guitar, rolling drums and slurring harmonies as Doherty and Barat sing about the slums of seedy London.
+‘Vertigo’takes the heart of the new millennium and turns it into a fury of bouncing guitar, rolling drums and slurring harmonies as Doherty and Barat sing about the slums of seedy London.
 Then, ‘Death on the Stairs’ with its hooky lead provided by Barat and the meandering, gin palace lyrics, continue to scream of a life where little matters but love, drugs and living for now.

-This is something the band were desperate to pursue.
-A sense of identity in a rapidly changing world the band decided to revert back to the Gin Riots of the 19th Century and fight for ‘Good Ship Albion’.
+This is something The Libertines were desperate to pursue.
+A sense of identity in a rapidly changing world, the band decided to revert back to the Gin Riots of the 19th century and fight for ‘Good Ship Albion’.
 Albion, an old word for England, became the band’s trademark (later featuring as one of Doherty’s most revered songs with his band Babyshambles) because of their now infamous guerilla gigs.
-This was a scenario in where Doherty and Barat would play ramshackle sets in their own home for a minimal fee which was usually used to fuel the after party—but in doing so created a loyal army of adoring fans willing to fend off all invaders, including the police.
+This was a scenario in which Doherty and Barat would play ramshackle sets in their own home for a minimal fee, a decision which was usually used to fuel the after-party—but in doing so created a loyal army of adoring fans willing to fend off all invaders, including the police.

-As the album continues this sense of disorder and heroin based poetry continues as the band intend to explore the depths of modern Britain as hits like ‘Radio America’and ‘Boys in the Band’fly by with a toothless smile and a knowing nod to the irony of it all.
+As the album continues this sense of disorder and heroin-based poetry, the band intends to explore the depths of modern Britain as hits like ‘Radio America’and ‘Boys in the Band’fly by with a toothless smile and a knowing nod to the irony of it all.